MirelaZ/rails-handbook/Design Patterns/Query objects.md

 It doesn't matter if we put this code in a controller or in a model, it simply doesn't belong there.
-A model's job isn't to handle querying logic, query logic in a controller isn't reusable and it makes the controller 'fat'.
+A model's job isn't to handle querying logic, query logic in a controller isn't reusable, and it makes the controller 'fat'.

 ## Good solution

-Create a Query Object in the `app/queries` directory.
+Create a query object in the `app/queries` directory.
-It's implementation should resemble the following:
+Its implementation should resemble the following:

 ```Ruby
 class ArticlesQuery